varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

    object
 	The (possibly) cached version of a backend response.
-Varnishd receives a reponse from the backend and creates an object, from which it may produce cached responses to clients.
-If the backend response is created from a request which is passed, it will not be stored for caching.
+Varnishd receives a reponse from the backend and creates an object, from which it may deliver cached responses to clients.
+If the object is created as a result of a request which is passed, it will not be stored for caching.

    .. comment: "configuration of varnishd -----------------------------"